 Hendricks Chapel warmly welcomes people of all faiths.
 Connecting diverse backgrounds, the chapel is a gathering place for worship and study in areas like spirituality and social justice.

 Whether you're a performer or a fan, there are plenty of chances to enjoy music, theater, comedy, and dance on campus year-round.

 The Coalitions of Museum and Art Centers (CMAC) at Syracuse University showcases the University community’s talents by exploring the visual and electronic arts through exhibitions, publications, public presentations, education and scholarship.

 The University's campus store is a primary resource for textbooks, course materials, general interest books, art and office supplies, and even a custom framing shop.
-But it's also home to a full Apple retailer (and plenty of PC resources), a Clinique counter, small grocery store a late-night market and grocery store, coffee bar, and plenty of apparel; all the essentials to make living here a little more like home.
+But it's also home to a full Apple retailer (and plenty of PC resources), small grocery store a late-night market and grocery store, coffee bar, and plenty of apparel; all the essentials to make living here a little more like home.